tymyrddin/purple/source/docs/admin-surface/strategy.md

 ### Survival stances under classification pressure

-Raise aggregation risk inside a classified-handling culture and the response tends to fall into two grooves.
+Raise aggregation risk inside a classified-handling culture and the response usually falls into two grooves.
 [The survival-stance vocabulary](../foundations/organisational-development/satir-core.md) names them blaming and computing.
-Blaming directs fault at the journalist, the activist, the contractor, rather than at the publication system that produced the aggregation.
-Computing retreats into procedure (the document was correctly handled under regulation X) rather than engaging with what was actually exposed.
+Blaming directs fault at the journalist, the activist, the contractor, anywhere except the publication system that produced the aggregation.
+Computing retreats into procedure (the document was correctly handled under regulation X), away from what was actually exposed.
 Both are honest survival behaviours, and both block the conversation that would change the model.
 Naming the stance is often the cheapest move available.

 ## Demands on practitioners